mhasan05/VerselQ/README.md

 ## Overview

-MS-Assistant-ChatGPT is a FastAPI-based backend that enables users (especially admins) to upload business books in PDF format, process them into searchable knowledge chunks, and interact with an AI assistant that answers questions **strictly using only the content from the uploaded books**.
+Business-Assistant-ChatGPT is a FastAPI-based backend that enables users (especially admins) to upload business books in PDF format, process them into searchable knowledge chunks, and interact with an AI assistant that answers questions **strictly using only the content from the uploaded books**.
 No external or internet-based knowledge is ever used in answers.

 ---